Kinyongia matschiei

 Kinyongia matschiei, common name giant monkey-tailed east Usambara two-horned chameleon, giant east Usambara blade-horned chameleon, and Matschie's two-horned chameleon, is a species of chameleon from the East Usambara Mountains in Tanzania.
 It was formerly confused with K. fischeri, which is not found in the range of K. matschiei.

+K. matschiei is the largest species in the genus Kinyongia at up to 41.3 cm in total length, although the female remains smaller than the male at up to 36.0 cm.
+The adult male has a long pair of "horns" on the nose, which can be parallel or divergent; they are much smaller in the female.